Intro to simple transcoding in Compressor

 Source file: The media file that you want to transcode.

-Setting: The transcoding instructions that specify how the file will be processed.
-Compressor provides a variety of built-in settings that you can use to output files in common media formats.
-Additionally, Compressor provides a number of preconfigured destinations—one or more settings combined with an automated job action that’s performed after transcoding.
+Preset: The transcoding instructions that specify how the file will be processed.
+Compressor provides a variety of built-in presets that you can use to output files in common media formats.
+Additionally, Compressor provides a number of preconfigured destinations—one or more presets combined with an automated job action that’s performed after transcoding.
 For example, if you use the built-in Add to TV Home Videos destination to transcode a source file, the destination outputs a high-quality QuickTime movie file and then applies the destination’s job action to add the file to your Home Videos library on Apple TV.

 Location: The place on your computer or a connected device where the transcoded file will be saved.
 You can use one of the built-in locations, or specify a new location.